bpmsg/ahp-os/README.md

   aggregation of alternatives,
 * Export of input and result data as comma separated value (CSV) files for further processing or presentation in a spreadsheet program,
-* Export/Import of AHP-Projects as json text files.
+* Export/Import of AHP-Projects and priorities as json text files.
+* Group consensus cluster analysis (still experimental)

 ### Languages
 Currently language files for English, German, Spanish and Portugese